Severance package: Litigation for wrongful dismissal

 There is a time limit of two years from the date of termination for suing the employer in Ontario.
 This litigation follows civil procedure in Ontario.
 Before starting a court case, there are other options, such as, negotiation, mediation, and arbitration.

 Typically in a civil lawsuit, in 2019, it can cost $1,500–$5,000 to initiate an action and have a lawyer deliver a Statement of Claim.
 Responding to the opposing side's documents and conducting examinations for discovery will likely involve another $3,500–$5,000.
 The preparation and presentation of your case at trial is likely to add another $5,000—$15,000 to your legal costs.
 These legal expenses are income tax deductible.

 There are free Legal information and referral services offered on a confidential basis funded from government (The Access to Justice Fund) for all areas of law in major cities, such as, Ottawa Legal Information Centre.

 United Kingdom

 In the United Kingdom Labour Law provides for Redundancy Pay.
 The maximum amount of statutory redundancy pay is £17,130.

 Italy

-In Italy, severance pay (TFR) is provided in all cases of termination of the employment relationship, for whatever reason: individual and collective dismissal, resignation, etc. The law recognizes subordinate workers the right to receive severance pay, pursuant to article 2120 of the civil code.
+In Italy, severance pay (Trattamento di Fine Rapporto, TFR) is provided in all cases of termination of the employment relationship, for whatever reason: individual and collective dismissal, resignation, etc. The law recognizes subordinate workers the right to receive severance pay, pursuant to article 2120 of the civil code.